 - Vegan - Veganist (person) / Veganistisch (food)

 There is a growing number of veggie/vegan grocery stores in the Netherlands.
-The biggest are Vegabond in Amsterdam, Veggie4U in Den Haag and HAP in Den Bosch.
-These stores stock all your vegan essentials and luxury products such as cheese and meat substitutes, chocolate, coffee creamer, sauces and energy bars.
+The biggest are Vegabond in Amsterdam and Veggie4U in Den Haag.
+These stores stock all your vegan essentials and luxury products such as cheese and meat substitutes, chocolate, coffee creamer, ice cream, sauces and energy bars.
 If you are not near one of these stores, look at Happycow to find your local options for vegan specialty products, or check out the online order section at the bottom of the page.
-Veggie4U also has an online store.

 Volunteers from the Dutch vegan society maintain a wiki with a list of vegan products that can be found in supermarkets and health food stores.
 The list is definitely not complete, but it will help you find (accidentally) vegan versions of most common products.
-I also have my own shortlists of vegan supermarket convenience foods and ‘junk food’, and I’ve also started a vegan product review website.
+I also have my own vegan product review website and these shortlists of vegan supermarket convenience foods and 'junk food'.

-Almost every Dutch supermarket carries Alpro plant milks (flavors and unsweetened) and soy yogurt.
-Most milks can be found in the shelf stable dairy section, while the yogurts and some ‘fresh’ milks are in the fridge with the perishable dairy.
+Almost every Dutch supermarket carries house brand and Alpro plant milks (flavors and unsweetened) and soy yogurt (even at Aldi!).
+Most milks can be found in the shelf stable dairy section, while the yogurts and some 'fresh' milks are in the fridge with the perishable dairy.
 All Alpro products, including their margarine and meat analogues are vegan.
-Remia now has a vegan mayonnaise (Mayolijn, 100% plantaardig) that’s available in many supermarkets.
+Multiple brands offer vegan mayonnaise (such as Hellman's and Remia Mayolijn) that are available in many supermarkets.
+Becel makes several margerines that are labeled vegan.

 Bread and spreads

 Bread is a Dutch staple food.
 Most people eat simple sandwiches for lunch and/or breakfast and sometimes even for dinner.
-Finding vegan bread can be a bit of a hassle, since the ingredients aren’t always on the label and many breads contain e-numbers that can be of animal origin.
-Organic bread does not have these e-numbers, so it’s usually a safe bet.
-Some stores such as Albert Heijn, Dirk, Deen, Deka, Aldi and Lidl ensure that the e-numbers in their bread are plant-based.
+Finding vegan bread can be a bit of a hassle, since the ingredients aren't always on the label and breads can contain e-numbers that may be of animal origin.
+However, many stores such as Albert Heijn, Dirk, Deen, Deka, Aldi and Lidl ensure that the e-numbers in their bread are plant-based.
 Check the vegan wiki for detailed information on vegan bread.

 As for spreads, every store has a huge selection of peanut butters and jams.
 Lotus Speculoos (biscoff) spread is also vegan.
 Most supermarkets have hummus and some other tapenade type of spreads (check to make sure they're vegan!).
 If you want a very Dutch experience get some margarine (or peanut butter) and a box of chocolate sprinkles (many of the dark varieties are vegan) and make yourself an authentic 'boterham met hagelslag' (sandwich with chocolate sprinkles).